 03Business Equipment and Vehicles

-Types of equipment needed for business startup will vary depending on your type of business, but in general, these types of equipment will be needed:
+The types of equipment needed for your business startup will vary depending on your type of business, but in general, these types of equipment will be needed:

 - Office equipment and furniture for owners and employees